-- (f) Subject to the employer's approval, an employee who has returned on a part time or modified basis may revert to how the employee worked immediately before starting parental leave or full time work at the same classification level within two years of the recommencement of work. - (g) The employer will only refuse a request on reasonable grounds related to the effect of the workplace or the employer's business.
-Such grounds might include: - (i) cost; - (ii) lack of an adequate replacement employee; - (iii) loss of efficiency; and - (iv) the impact on customer service. - (h) An employee who believes their request has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the employer to demonstrate that the refusal was justified in the circumstances. - (i) Employer Requirement to Revert - (i) If, on finishing parental leave, an employee has returned to work on a modified basis in accordance with clause 41.12(e) the employer may subsequently require the employee to resume working on the same basis as the employee worked immediately before starting parental leave. - (ii) A requirement can be made under clause 41.12(i)(i) only if: - (A) The requirement is made on grounds that the employee continuing to work on a modified basis would have an adverse effect on the conduct of the operations or business of the employer and the reasonableness of those grounds would satisfy a reasonable person; or - (B) The employee no longer has a pre-school child or a child who falls within the compulsory education period as defined in section 6 of the School Education Act 1999.
+- (f) Subject to the Employer's approval, an employee who has returned on a part time or modified basis may revert to how the employee worked immediately before starting Parental Leave or full time work at the same classification level within two years of the recommencement of work. - (g) The Employer will only refuse a request on reasonable grounds related to the effect of the workplace or the Employer's business.
+These grounds might include: - (i) cost; - (ii) lack of an adequate replacement employee; - (iii) loss of efficiency; and - (iv) the impact on customer service. - (h) An employee who believes their request has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances. - (i) Employer Requirement to Revert - (i) If, on finishing Parental Leave, an employee has returned to work on a modified basis in accordance with subclause 42.14(e) the Employer may subsequently require the employee to resume working on the same basis as the employee worked immediately before starting Parental Leave. - (ii) A requirement can be made under subclause 42.14(i)(i) only if:

+- (A) The requirement is made on grounds that the employee continuing to work on a modified basis would have an adverse effect on the conduct of the operations or business of the Employer and the reasonableness of those grounds would satisfy a reasonable person; or - (B) The employee no longer has a pre-school child or a child who falls within the compulsory education period as defined in section 6 of the School Education Act 1999 (WA).

-41.13 Replacement employees
+42.15 Replacement employees

-- (a) A replacement employee is an employee specifically engaged or temporarily promoted or transferred, as a result of an employee proceeding on parental leave. - (b) A replacement employee will be informed of the temporary nature of the employment and of the rights of the employee who is being replaced.
+- (a) A replacement employee is an employee specifically engaged or temporarily promoted or transferred, as a result of an employee proceeding on Parental Leave. - (b) A replacement employee will be informed of the temporary nature of the employment and of the rights of the employee who is being replaced.

-41.14 Notwithstanding any agreement or other provision to the contrary:
+42.16 Notwithstanding any agreement or other provision to the contrary:

-- (a) absence on parental leave will not break the continuity of service of an employee, but will not be taken into account in calculating the period of service for any purpose of this Agreement. - (b) commencement of part time employment in accordance with this clause, and return from part time to full time work under this clause, will not break the continuity of service or employment.
+- (a) absence on Parental Leave will not break the continuity of service of an employee, but will not be taken into account in calculating the period of service for any purpose of this Agreement. - (b) commencement of part time employment in accordance with this clause, and return from part time to full time work under this clause, will not break the continuity of service or employment.

-41.15 Casual employment during parental leave
+42.17 Casual employment during Parental Leave

-- (a) Notwithstanding any other provision of this clause, an employee may be employed on a casual basis during a period of parental leave, provided that any period of such service will not count as service for the purposes of any other provision of this Agreement, and will not break the continuity of employment of such an employee nor change the employees employment status in regard to their substantive employment. - (b) An employee will not be engaged by the employer as a casual employee whilst the employee is on a period of paid parental leave, or a period of accrued annual or long service leave taken concurrently with a period of unpaid parental leave. - (c) An employee engaged for casual work pursuant to this subclause will be employed at a level commensurate to the level of the available casual position.
+- (a) Notwithstanding any other provision of this clause, an employee may be employed on a casual basis during a period of Parental Leave, provided that any period of casual service will not count as service for the purposes of any other provision of this Agreement, and will not break the continuity of employment of such an employee nor change the employee's employment status in regard to their substantive employment. - (b) An employee will not be engaged by the Employer as a Casual Employee while the employee is on a period of paid Parental Leave, or a period of accrued Annual Leave or Long Service Leave taken concurrently with a period of unpaid Parental Leave. - (c) An employee engaged for casual work pursuant to this subclause will be employed at a level commensurate to the level of the available casual position.

-41.16 Special Temporary Employment
+42.18 Special Temporary Employment